The 6 Best Orthopedic Pillows for Side Sleepers

 5. Not “cuddly”

-2. Contoured memory foam pillows are not adjustable and tend to act as heat traps.
+2. Contoured memory foam pillows tend to act as heat traps.
 This pillow allows for greater ventilation and can be custom shaped for all sleeping positions.

 4. Made with CertiPur-US Certified visco-elastic Memory Foam.

 7. Guaranteed to not flatten with 5 years warranty

 9. It is machine washable.

 Bottom line – this shredded memory foam pillow provides the shapeability and breathability of a down pillow, with the support of Memory Foam.